cvxgrp/pdos/README.md

 Known Issues
 ------------
-* When using OSX's built-in version of Python, `setup.py` may attempt to build Power PC versions of the Python extensions.
+* When using older versions of OSX's built-in version of Python, `setup.py` may attempt to build Power PC versions of the Python extensions.
 If you upgraded to Xcode 4, then support for Power PC has been removed.
 In that case, the build process may complain about the Power PC architecture.
 Simply use the following instead:

     ARCHFLAGS='-arch i386 -arch x86_64' python setup.py install